You shipped it. Now make it bulletproof.

 }

-Another common pattern — no password requirements:
+Another common one — no password requirements at all:

-// AI-generated signup — accepts any password
+// AI-generated signup — the string "1" is a valid password

 const { email, password } = await request.json();